 Remember, you can also choose to offer different allowance amounts to different employees within each class by the employee’s age and family status.
-Because there’s no annual maximum contribution limit with an ICHRA, you can tailor your budget to meet your needs.
+You can tailor your budget to meet your needs because there’s no annual maximum contribution limit with an ICHRA.

-While employers aren’t required to use employee classes to structure their ICHRA benefit, organizations that take advantage of them to design a more flexible benefit.
+While employers aren’t required to use employee classes to structure their ICHRA benefits, organizations that take advantage of them can design a more flexible benefit.

 With employee classes, you can create allowance amounts according to the unique demographics of their organization so you can more effectively hire and keep your employees.
 Class combinations can get complicated, but you don’t have to go it alone!